Abdirashid-Yusuf/Lumi-monitor/index.md

 ### November 7 2019

-This week is is the soldering milestone. i have soldered my PCB.
+This week is is the soldering milestone.
+I have soldered my PCB.

 ![Soldered PCB](https://github.com/Abdirashid-Yusuf/Lumi-monitor/blob/master/Images/PCBsoldered.png)